BradenEverson/BradenEverson/README.md

 ## I'm Braden Everson 🌱🫀⚙️
-### Computer Science and Machine Learning undergrad at the Milwaukee School of Engineering(MSOE) with a strong emphasis in Machine Learning and the Rust Programming language
+### Computer Science and Machine Learning student at the Milwaukee School of Engineering(MSOE) with a strong emphasis in Machine Learning and the Rust Programming language

 ### **Current Position**: Software Intern at [Cognex](https://www.cognex.com/) 👁️‍🗨️⚙️🦀